DOMjudge/domjudge-scripts/new_release_howto.md

     The documentation is regenerated once every hour.
  1. Bump the docker containers and build Debian packages (or make someone do this).
- 1. Send an email to domjudge-announce@domjudge.org.
+ 1. Send an email to `domjudge-announce@domjudge.org`.
- 1. Don't forget to push everything to the central Git repository (especially the release tags, since these are not pushed by default), e.g. with git push origin ${TAG%.?} refs/tags/$TAG